AnonZebra/disembedding-task-psychopy/README.md

 This experiment was only developed for local use, i.e. not with online use in mind.
 Since it uses much custom Python code, it is unlikely that one could easily convert it to JavaScript for being run online.

 ## Attribution
-Stimuli, instructions (including recordings) and general outline of experiment flow were created by Elisabeth Nilsson Jobs and Janina Neufeld.
+Stimuli were created by Janina Neufeld (in two cases using depositphotos.com images - see 'Stimuli' section), while discussing them with Elisabeth Nilsson Jobs.
+Instructions and general outline of experiment flow were created by Nilsson Jobs and Neufeld.
 Instruction recordings were performed by Elisabeth Nilsson Jobs.
 All implementation details were worked out and applied in PsychoPy by Lowe Wilsson.

-You are currently _not_ allowed to use this experiment in a research project (or for commercial purposes) unless explicit permission is given by Jobs and/or Neufeld.
+You are free to use and modify this project for non-commercial purposes (e.g. research is OK) with attribution.
+If you publish articles or share other work based on this project (e.g. if you share a modified version of it), you are required to include a link to this project's GitHub repository: [https://github.com/AnonZebra/disembedding-task-psychopy](https://github.com/AnonZebra/disembedding-task-psychopy).